 What Rare Book Evaluation Looks Like on Paper

-It's a good idea to familiarize yourself with book terminology in order to converse knowledgeably at rare bookstores.
-The IOBA, The Independent Online Booksellers Association, has a comprehensive glossary.
-For more information, the book ABC for Book Collectors by John Carter is excellent.
+The first step for comfortably shopping at a rare book store is understanding how they evaluate their goods and what the terminology they use is.
+The IOBA, The Independent Online Booksellers Association, has a comprehensive glossary for you to reference, and for further information, the book ABC for Book Collectors by John Carter is excellent.

-Booksellers describe books by their condition.
-Most sellers of antique books will describe them in the following ways:
+Simply, booksellers describe books by their condition.
+Most antique book sellers will describe the books they're selling in the following ways:

 - As New means that the book is as it was when first published.